Sobhagya Singh Shekhawat

-Saubhagya Singh Shekhawat (सौभाग्य सिंह शेखावत; 22 July 1924 – 10 December 2016) was an Indian Rajasthani language writer.
+Saubhagya Singh Shekhawat (22 July 1924 – 10 December 2016) was an Indian Rajasthani language writer.

-Though moderately educated, he is known as a high-ranking scholar who has contributed to almost all the research journals of Rajasthan.
-He is known as an expert on the ancient Dingal language.
+Though moderately educated, he is known as a high-ranking scholar who contributed to almost all the research journals of Rajasthan.
+He is recognized as an expert on the ancient Dingal language.
 He died on 10 December 2016 at the age of 92 in his hometown.